-5 Possible Emission Limits to Protect Other Services
+5 Possible Radiation Limits to Protect Other Services

-Certain administrations that permit indoor use of TS/RDI-S have adopted emission limits for this technology that they have found are adequate to protect allocated services, including passive services protected by 5.340, in the same bands.
-The emission limits could ab a starting point to consider an ITU-r recommendation on emission limits that administrations could use in considering authoring this technology as SRD or ISM.
+Certain administrations that permit indoor use of THzS/RDI-S have adopted radiation limits for this technology that they have found are adequate to protect allocated services, including passive services protected by 5.340, in the same bands.
+The radiation limits could be a starting point to consider an ITU-r recommendation on radiation limits that administrations could use in considering authoring this technology as SRD or ISM.